rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 In this section, we will be discussing [Red5 pro SharedObjects](https://www.red5pro.com/docs/streaming/sharedobject.html) only.
 You can read the basics of [Red5 pro SharedObjects](https://www.red5pro.com/docs/streaming/sharedobject.html) in our official documentation.

-In the context of a Red5 pro application, you use shared objects, when you need to communicate in real time between clients.
+In the context of a Red5 pro application, you use shared objects, when you need to communicate in real-time between clients.
 Usually shared objects facilitate bidirectional communication, but you can design your application to restrict communication as you see fit.

 We offer SharedObjects as part of each SDK and also the server side API.
 Shared objects can be used with or without streams in general.
 If you need shared objects support in your application takes a look at following testbed examples: